ThatOtherZach/Eventic/replit.md

 - **Enhanced Event Management**: Date/time validation for event starts/ends, supporting multi-day events.
 - **Production Readiness**: Robust date handling, resilient authentication (JWKS), schema optimization, rate limiting on key actions, and Zod validation.
 - **Venue Address System**: Separate fields for Street, City, Country, with a country dropdown.
 Intelligent parsing for existing events and automatic combination for storage.
 User location preference updates automatically based on event activity.
+- **Event Creation Rules**: Events must be scheduled at least 3 hours in advance, with real-time validation feedback showing hours until event start.
+- **Data Retention Policy**: Events and tickets are automatically archived 69 days after the event ends (or start date if no end date).
+Exceptions: recurring events and tickets minted as NFTs (stored in Registry table) are never auto-archived.
+Archived data is preserved in CSV format for historical records.

 ## External Dependencies